 GUIDED SEA KAYAK EXPEDITION

-The village is one of only five settlements on the east coast of Greenland, this region is one of the most isolated in the world.
+The Town is one of only five settlements on the east coast of Greenland, this region is one of the most isolated in the world.
 The area is cut-off to access by sea for over half the year.
-In the summer months, the sea ice breaks-up and allows passage between the steep rocky islands in the region opening up the isolated wild fjords to exploration.
+In the spring the sea ice breaks-up and for a few short months the fjords allow passage to explore one of the wildest coastlines on earth.

 Who's this trip for

-11 Day Trip, with 9 full days of kayaking
+12-day trip, with 10 full days of kayaking

-Paddlers with experience of at least one multi-day expedition.
+Intermediate paddlers with experience of at least one previous multi-day expedition.

-Paddlers with a fitness level to cover 25km a day.
+Paddlers with a fitness level to cover 25 km each day.

-Experience of wild camping, and happy to live without facilities for a long duration.
+Experience of wild camping, and happy to live without facilities for the duration

 If you would like to discuss any of the above

 requirements, please get in touch.
-We have training courses running in spring and autumn or 1:1 coaching.
+We have training courses running in spring and autumn or we can offer 1:1 coaching.g.

-Our route will take us north from Kulusuk, navigating the vast fjord network, which weaves between steep mountainous islands.
-Our goal is to reach the Apuseaq Glacier, an impressive calving glaciers, with many icebergs which ebb and flow with the tidal currents and winds, out towards to the coast.
+Our route will take us north from Tasiilaq, navigating the vast fjord network which weaves between steep, mountainous islands.
+Our goal is to reach the Apuseaq Glacier, an impressive calving glacier with many icebergs which ebb and flow with the tidal currents and winds, out towards to the coast.

-We will then begin our journey east, passing beneath impressively steep mountains reaching highs of more than 1000m.
+We will then begin our journey east, passing beneath impressively steep mountains reaching height of over 1000m.
 This area will take your breath away, such dramatic landscapes in all directions.
 Still heading east we will pass through narrow fjords towards the Sermililk Fjord with its ice-choked waters, this will be an incredible vista for our camp.

-The route will finally head south again navigating back towards the village of Kulusuk.
+The route will finally head south again navigating back towards the village of Tasiilaq.

 The nutrient-rich waters of the fjords are home to some incredibly majestic animals.
 It is likely that we will paddle amongst whales, porpoise and seals.
 Greenland is home to many species of whales, with good fortune we may get sightings of Humpback, Minke and possibly the enormous fin whale.
 As well as marine life, we will travel through Polar bear territory.